 Credit card fees.
 We get charged about 2.5% by the credit card processing company, and we pass that along to renters if they would like to pay in full using a credit card.
 We don't make any money on credit card fees, which means you don't pay them.
 Ever.
 One of our competitors charges owners 8% credit card fees!
 That's a crime and he knows it; lucky for him most of his clients do not.
 Renters are welcome to pay with a check; if they do, we don't charge the credit card processing fee.
 We didn't start this business to rip anyone off or overcharge anyone which means our Clients (Owners) never pay a penny in Credit card fees.

 - Linens.
-If you choose to purchase your own sheets and towels, we charge ZERO FEES.
+If you choose to purchase sheets and towels from us, we charge ZERO FEES.
 However, you are welcome to use our sheets and towels for a fee of $1.50 per person occupancy per month for sheets, and the same for towels.
 For example, a condo with 6-person occupancy would cost $9 per month for towels and $9 per month for sheets, regardless of how many times it's rented in the month.
 If you'd like to own your sheets & towels, there are a couple stipulations.
 First, you must purchase double the amount of sheets & towels that we put in the home for each guest, and second, you must pay to replace 30% of the sheets & towels each year.
 All of our clients currently rent our linens because it's easy and cheap, but we do give clients the option to buy.

 Contact UsStay Summit

 PO BOX 4536